 I made a free SVG and PDF version of the templates I used to cut the felt leaves and chipboard circle used in this project.

 For those of you using the Cricut Maker to cut your felt and chipboard, I made a free SVG file you can download.

-You can click here to access the free SVG file.
+You can click here to access the free SVG or PDF files.

 How Long Does It Take to Make this DIY Buffalo Check Christmas Wreath?